IBM/solsa/README.md

 Developers can use SolSA to configure Kubernetes resources using Javascript or Typescript instead of YAML.
 But SolSA is not just a syntax.
-SolSA supports bundling together resources to into reusable abstractions exposing curated configuration parameters.
-For instance, SolSA offers `ContainerizedService` bundle that combines a `Deployment` and a `Service`, automatically bridging the two by means of auto-generated labels and selectors.
+SolSA supports bundling together resources into reusable abstractions that expose curated configuration parameters.
+For instance, SolSA offers a `ContainerizedService` bundle that combines a `Deployment` and a `Service`, automatically bridging the two by means of auto-generated labels and selectors.